Enable “Local Media Assets”

 To include embedded subtitles:

 - Ensure the Local Media Assets source is configured as previously described

-- “Refresh All” the library if necessary to recognize the embedded subtitles
+- Do a “Refresh All Metadata” for the library, if necessary to recognize the embedded subtitles

 External Subtitle Files

 There are many internet websites that offer subtitle files.
-These are External Subtitle files and are sometimes called “sidecar” subtitle files since they sit next to the regular video.
+These are “external” subtitle files (i.e. separate from the video file) and are sometimes called “sidecar” subtitle files since they sit next to the regular video.